rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 * :ref:`Energy conversion <energy_conversion>`
 * :ref:`Energy storage <energy_storage>`

-Details on how to model different assets are included in the model assumptions.
+Details on how to model different assets are included in the model assumptions (see :ref:`component_models`).

 :Notes: